sarasocial/sarasocial.github.io/README.md

 ## sara website

-hi hello this is my website! i made it from scratch using [eleventy](https://11ty.dev)  and my own big noggin! it's not much but it's mine and i think it's really cool, you can check it out at [sarasoci.al](https://sarasoci.al) if you'd like :)
+hi hello this is my website! i made it from scratch using [eleventy](https://11ty.dev)  and my brain! it's not terribly fancy but i think it's cool, you can check it out at [sarasoci.al](https://sarasoci.al) if you'd like :)

 ## FAQ